-Cryo-removal is the utilization of outrageous virus so as to demolish anomalous or unhealthy tissue and cells.
-In this treatment, a fluid nitrogen readiness is connected to the skin so as to break the cell dividers.
-The fluid nitrogen additionally makes harm the miniaturized scale vascular flow, which results in optional anoxia and hemorrhagic putrefaction.
-In a perfect world, this will harm and execute the culpable cells and take care of the issue.
+Cryo-ablation is the use of extreme cold in order to destroy abnormal or diseased tissue and cells.
+In this treatment, the liquid nitrogen is applied to the skin in order to break the cell walls.
+The liquid nitrogen also causes damage to the micro-vascular circulation, which results in secondary anoxia and hemorrhagic necrosis.
+Ideally, this will damage and kill the offending cells and solve the problem.

 Disadvantges of freezing (Cryo-ablation) treatment

 - The application of liquid nitrogen does sting.
 Although it’s cold, many describe the procedure as a feeling of “burning”

-- Cryo_ablation can cause treatment sites to appear permanently lighter in color.
+- Cryo_ablation can cause treatment sites to appear permanently lighter in color (hypopigmantation).
 Extra caution must be used when treating the face or any other cosmetically sensitive area.

 - It’s only appropriate to remove skin lesions on parts of the body that are not as delicate like the eyelid area.
-In other words, it’s generally not effective for the treatment of fully developed skin cancers or “deep” lesions such as large moles which grow on other parts of the body away from the eyelid area.
+In other words, it’s generally effective for the treatment of fully developed skin cancers or “deep” lesions such as large moles which grow on other parts of the body away from the eyelid area.